Fate Condensed ©2020 Evil Hat Productions, LLC.

 This is the OGL version of this text.
 License found at the end of this document.

-Fate Condensed by PK Sullivan, Ed Turner, and Fred Hicks.
+Fate Condensed by PK Sullivan, Lara Turner, and Fred Hicks.
 Additional development by Richard Bellingham, Robert Hanz, and Sophie Lagacé.

 Based on prior works by Rob Donoghue, Fred Hicks, Leonard Balsera, Ryan Macklin, Clark Valentine, Mike Olson, Brian Engard, and Sophie Lagacé.